Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

-Here, we normalize the relevance $r$ before averaging over the dataset in order to determine a universal variable selection threshold.

-The FC scores computed in this manner reveal the variables that are relevant for output prediction across the dataset $\D_t$.
-However, as our goal is to maximize $f$, we are interested in identifying contextual variables that are relevant for high function values.
-Hence, we modify the dataset over which the FC scores are averaged in \Cref{eq:FC_relevance} to adapt them to the BO setting.
-We denote that dataset by $\mathcal{D}_t^{\text{FC}}$.
-We define it to be the union of two datasets : $\mathcal{D}_t^{\text{FC}} = \mathcal{D}^{\gamma_t}_t \cup \mathcal{D}^Q_t$.
-Here, $\mathcal{D}^{\gamma_t}_t$ is a subset of $\D_t$, comprised of only high output values, defined as
+The FC scores obtained in this manner reveal the variables that are relevant for predicting the output \emph{across} $\D_t$.
+As our goal is to \emph{maximize} $f$, we are interested in identifying contextual variables that are relevant for \emph{high} function values.
+Hence, we adapt \Cref{eq:FC_relevance} to the BO setting by modifying the dataset over which the scores are averaged.
+We use information about high function values from two different sets: (1) The subset $\D^{\gamma_t}$ associated with the highest output values observed so far: